 When I first started climbing, I would see people backing up rappels with a third-hand and scratch my head.
-It always seemed easy enough to always keep a firm grip on the brake and ask your climbing partner for a fireman’s belay in case things went south.
-It wasn’t until I took a climbing rescue course that I learned all the benefits that a simple piece of cord can afford.
+It seemed easy enough to always keep a firm grip on the brake and ask your climbing partner for a fireman’s belay in case things went south.
+It wasn’t until a climbing rescue course that I learned all the benefits that a simple piece of cord can afford.

 The Sterling Hollow Block is a must have climbing accessory if you are going to be rappelling, multipitch climbing, or want to become more hands on with different usages of cord.

 It’s hard not to give a simple piece of functional safety climbing gear a high rating.
 Cord is one of the most simple and versatile pieces of gear you could have on your climbing harness.
 The Sterling Hollow Block is just that and a bit more.
 Tie friction hitches with more bite and heat resistance compared to nylon climbing cord.

 Unlike nylon cord, the Hollow Block is made with Aramid fibers and a hollow core, hence the name, allowing the fibers to bite on a rope 7mm or larger using a Prusik or Klemheist.
 It holds very well when knots are tied correctly.
 We’ve used it plenty of times on a 9.8 Sterling Velocity rope in rappel situations.